Hand out a bone to each student and ask them to walk around and find others with similar bones.

 Discuss what happened to the skeleton once most of the meat had been eaten by other animals after it died - the decomposers and bacteria that cleaned the bones.

-If the students get wiggly sitting so long, take the skeleton apart bone by bone, asking students to find the equivalent bone in their bodies.
+If the students are getting wiggly sitting so long, take the skeleton apart bone by bone, asking students to find the equivalent bone in their bodies.
 They can stand up for much of this, wiggling each part of their bodies in turn.

 The skeleton is probably a white tailed deer, the most common deer in Virginia.

 A few white tailed deer facts, from this link: http://www.fcps.edu/islandcreekes/ecology/white-tailed_deer.htm

 White tailed deer is a herbivore, eating green plants in the Summer; acorns, fruits and nuts in the Fall; and twigs in the Winter.
 They also eat fungi when they can find it.

 They have few predators.
 Most commonly humans, sometimes fox and bald eagle.

 They can run up to 60 km per hour.
 They are good swimmers.
 Their leap can be 2.5m high and 9m long.